Davincimed/grc-prompt-trainer/README.md

 # GRC Prompt Trainer

-Web app built with Next.js to simulate GRC scenarios using OpenAI API.
+Next.js app powered by OpenAI for training ISSOs and GRC professionals.